 Gmail does not provide a LDAP server.
 LDAP is another protocol to access contact data.
 Thunderbird has built-in support for creating an address book that uses a LDAP server, but no support for modifying its contacts.
 You used to be able to use GCALDaemon to provide a the equivalent of a Gmail LDAP server, but it used the deprecated GData API, and doesn't work anymore.

-This bug effects other email providers but is most frequently reported for Gmail.
+- TB16 Redownloads messages / Constantly bringing folders "up to date" / horrible IMAP performance effects other email providers but is most frequently reported for Gmail.

 - The Log in to Google Talk (XMPP) and Gmail (IMAP/SMTP) using OAuth bug report doesn't mention that a commitment was made at the Toronto summit of 22 active contributors to Thunderbird in October 2014 to add OAuth support for IMAP accounts for Thunderbird 38, due in May 2015.